Combinatorial structures of the space of gradient vector fields on compact surfaces: Introduction

 Notice that creations and annihilations of physical boundaries change the topologies of surfaces.
 On the other hand, the topologies of such fluids also can be changed by switching combinatorial structures of separatrices.
 Such combinatorial structures are studied from fluid mechanics \cite{aref1998stagnation,kidambi2000streamline,moffatt2001topology}, integrable systems \cite{bolsinov2004integrable}, and dynamical systems \cite{ma2005geometric,sakajo2014unique,sakajo2015transitions,sakajo2018tree,sakajo2020discrete,yokoyama2021complete,yokoyama2013word,yokoyama2021combinatorial,yokoyama2021cot}.

-From a dynamical system's point of view, Smale \cite{smale1961gradient} proved that any Morse flow (i.e. Morse-Smale flow without limit cycles) on a closed manifold is a gradient flow without separatrices from a saddle to a saddle.
-By a work of Andronov-Pontryagin~\cite{andronov1937rough} and a work of Peixoto~\cite{peixoto1962structural}, it is known that the set of Morse-Smale $C^r$-vector fields ($r \geq 1$) on a closed orientable surface $S$ is open dense in the space of $C^r$-vector fields on $S$ and that Morse-Smale $C^r$-vector fields are structurally stable in the space of vector fields.
-In particular, the set of $C^r$-Morse vector fields (i.e Morse-Smale vector fields without limit cycles) on a closed orientable surface is open dense in the space of gradient vector fields.
-By these facts, one characterizes a ``generic'' non-Morse gradient flow on a compact surface to describe a generic time evaluation of gradient flows on orientable compact surfaces (e.g. solutions of differential equations) which is an alternating sequence of Morse flows and instantaneous non-Morse gradient flows under no physical or symmetric restrictions \cite{kibkalo2022topological}.
+From a dynamical system's point of view, Smale \cite{smale1961gradient} proved that any Morse vector field (i.e. Morse-Smale vector field without limit cycles) on a closed manifold is a gradient vector field without separatrices from a saddle to a saddle.
+By a work of Andronov-Pontryagin~\cite{andronov1937rough} and a work of Peixoto~\cite{peixoto1962structural}, it is known that the set of Morse-Smale $C^r$-vector fields ($r \geq 1$) on a closed orientable surface $S$ is open dense in the space of $C^r$-vector fields on $S$ and that Morse-Smale $C^r$-vector fields are structurally stable in the space of $C^r$-vector fields.
+In particular, the set of Morse $C^r$-vector fields (i.e. Morse-Smale vector fields without limit cycles) on a closed orientable surface is open dense in the space of gradient vector fields.
+Similarly, in \cite{labarca1990stability}, Morse-Smale $C^r$-vector fields ($r \geq 1$) on a compact surface possibly with boundary is defined, and the structural stability is shown for Morse-Smale vector fields on orientable compact manifolds under the $C^2$ linearizable condition and the eigenvalue conditions.
+By these facts, one characterizes a ``generic'' non-Morse gradient vector field on an orientable compact surface to describe a generic time evaluation of gradient vector fields on compact surfaces (e.g. solutions of differential equations) which is an alternating sequence of Morse vector fields and instantaneous non-Morse gradient vector fields under no physical or symmetric restrictions \cite{kibkalo2022topological}.

 On the other hand, ``non-generic'' intermediate vector fields (e.g. fluids with symmetric vortex pairs) naturally appear under physical or symmetric restrictions.
-For instance, degenerate saddle connections are the reasons for ``non-genericity''.
-Though the hierarchical structure of the space of gradient flows is one of the foundations for describing generic time evaluations, only the low codimensional structures were studied.
+For instance, degenerate multi-saddle connections are the reasons for ``non-genericity''.
+Though the hierarchical structure of the space of gradient vector fields is one of the foundations for describing generic time evaluations, only the low codimensional structures were studied.
 More globally, we ask the following question.

 \begin{question} Does the space of topological equivalence classes of gradient vector fields on a manifold have non-contractible connected components, under the non-existence of creations and annihilations of singular points? \end{question}